mackeper/keyboards/fat_cruiser/v1/README.md

 - M1 holes seems to be too small.
 Change to M2?
 - Make MCU and switches hot swappable.
 - Might want a wider keyboard, increase the space between halfs.
+- Add OLED screen or LEDs for layer indication.